 The main symptoms of a heart attack include:

-Although these are the most common symptoms of a heart attack, heart attacks can present very differently in different groups of people.
+Although these are the most common heart attack symptoms, this condition can present in different people, as follows:

 1. Heart attacks in women